fivequarters/fusebit.io/src/_blog/_posts/fusetunnel-fast-scalable-and-free-tunnel.md

 And it’s free!

-Compared to ngrok, alternative paid product, Fusetunnel doesn't have rate limiting, so you can send as much traffic as you want through it.
+Compared to ngrok, an alternative paid product, Fusetunnel doesn't have rate limiting, so you can send as much traffic as you want through it.

 ## How does Fusetunnel work?